playcanvas/engine/examples/README.md

 ### Additional files

 Any other file you wish to include in your example can be added to the same folder with the example name prepended (e.g. `<exampleName>.shader.vert` and `<exampleName>.shader.frag`).
-These files can be accessed from the `@examples/files` module (Refer to the Example Modules below).
+These files can be accessed from the `@examples/files` module (refer to the Example Modules below).

 If you wish to include a file which is a module (e.g. `module.mjs`), use the `localImport` function to include it in your project:

 ```js